-All storage of scrap metal (ferrous and non-ferrous metals) waste, prior to processing will be undertaken on an impermeable concrete surface, comprising high specification concrete with reinforced construction, served by a sealed drainage system.
+All storage of scrap metal prior to processing will be undertaken on an impermeable surface, comprising high specification concrete with reinforced construction, served by a sealed drainage system.

 The impermeable surfaces will be maintained to prevent fluids running off to unsurfaced areas, and to prevent the transmission of fluids through the pavement or its construction joints.